bookofproofs/bookofproofs.github.io/_sources/history/18th-century/rittenhouse.md

 * Rittenhouse continued to do excellent business from his shop where he made steady sales of surveying instruments.
 * Not only did Rittenhouse have an outstanding reputation as the maker of surveying instruments, but also his expertise as a surveyor was very evident and he was in great demand in a land where borders were being defined and boundaries being surveyed.
 * Rittenhouse served as City Surveyor of Philadelphia in 1774.
-* However as the American Revolution approached, Pennsylvania became a centre of military, economic, and political activity, and Rittenhouse began to play an important role.
 * With outstanding expertise in mechanical inventions, Rittenhouse was soon involved in organising the manufacture of armaments such as cannon and ammunition, chains to fortify the harbour, as well as gunpowder.
 * Rittenhouse was, during this period, a member of the Pennsylvania General Assembly.
 * Following this, Rittenhouse again became involved in surveying the boundaries of Pennsylvania.